 An offshoot of the women-led funding initiative of the same name, The AllBright is less a formal coworking space and more a place to host meetings, socialise, collaborate and network.

-‘Quite often when you have a mixed environment, men tend to dominate discussions and women tend to hold back,’ says cofounder Anna Jones.
+‘Quite often when you have a mixed environment, men tend to dominate discussions and women tend to hold back,’ says co-founder Anna Jones.
 ‘In a female environment, women are more likely to speak up, share experiences, talk about their successes, and be a bit more open and honest about some of the challenges that they face – because frankly, it’s quite hard to be the only woman in the room.’

 The AllBright is set within a five-storey Georgian townhouse with interiors designed by studio No.12.
 It offers workspace, meeting rooms as well as treatment rooms for relaxation, meditation and therapeutic treatments.
-(Founding member and Sky News anchor Sarah-Jane Mee quipped to the FT, ‘You can be a feminist and still enjoy a blow dry and yoga.’)
+(Founding member and Sky News anchor Sarah-Jane Mee quipped to the FT, ‘You can be a feminist and still enjoy a blow-dry and yoga.’)
 Also on the menu is a curated list of events, debates and networking opportunities for female entrepreneurs, creatives and consultants.

-Best for: Established professionals who’ve already hit their stride
+Best for: Established professionals who’ve already hit their stride.

-Cost: Membership starts at £750 (knock off £100 if you’re under 27) and there’s a joining fee of £300
+Cost: Membership starts at £750 (knock off £100 if you’re under 27) and there’s a joining fee of £300.

 Where: 11 Rathbone Place, London

-The Riveter, Seattle
+The Riveter, Seattle, Washington

 The Riveter is a female-forward coworking space founded by NASA Space Camp and NYU law graduate Amy Nelson.
 Its name evokes the image of feminist icon Rosie the Riveter, who inspired women across the US to take up their tools during WWII to keep the front supplied – and the economy booming.

-Unlike some women’s coworking spaces, men are welcome at female-focussed The Riveter.
+Unlike some women’s coworking spaces, men are welcome at female-focused The Riveter.
 Says Nelson: ‘Our goal was to change the dynamic for women entrepreneurs and business owners and I feel very strongly that to do that you have to involve all genders in the conversation or nothing will ever change.’

-Best for: working moms and wellness-conscious women
+Best for: Working moms and wellness-conscious women.

-Cost: $375 for a floating desk, with a dedicated desk priced at $400 per month.
+Cost: $375 for a floating desk, with a dedicated desk priced at $450 per month.
 Private workspaces start from $750 per month.

-Make Lemonade, Toronto
+Make Lemonade, Toronto, Ontario

-Toronto boasts several female-only coworking spaces, but Make Lemonade is the newest and most design savvy.
+Toronto boasts several female-only coworking spaces, but Make Lemonade is the newest and most design-savvy.
 ‘We’re on a mission to create a community of driven women who create, dream and get.sh*t.done,’ they say.
 They do this from a yellow and pink infused workspace in the city’s downtown core.

 Make Lemonade is the brainchild of freelancer Rachel Kelly, who struck upon the idea for the hub after growing frustrated with working from coffee shops.
 ‘I created Make Lemonade because, as a freelancer, the struggle of not having a home base was real,’ says Kelly.
 ‘I was tired of hopping from coffee shop to coffee shop with dodgy Wi-Fi and limited seating.
 My mission was to create an office space that lived inside my imagination.’

-Studio MMNT Design crafted the interiors for the 3,000 sq ft-space, which does welcome male identified visitors – so long as they relate to the space’s feminist values.
+Studio MMNT Design crafted the interiors for the 3,000 sq ft-space, which does welcome male-identified visitors – so long as they relate to the space’s feminist values.

-Best for: young entrepreneurs who want flexible membership packages
+Best for: Young entrepreneurs who want flexible membership packages.